-- Registration test for liquid disinfectants is the AOAC Use-Dilution Method (UDM). - SS cylinders are inoculated with the test organism (S. aureus, S. choleraesuis, P. aeruginosa) and then dried.
-After drying, the cylinder is transferred to a disinfectant tube and immersed in the disinfectant for the contact time (e.g., 5 minutes). - Thus, for liquid disinfectants tested by the UDM, the contact time should be the "wet" time (not undisturbed time).
+- me Registration test for liquid disinfectants is the AOAC Use-Dilution Method (UDM). - organism (S. aureus, S. choleraesuis, P. aeruginosa) and then dried.
+After drying, the cylinder is transferred to a disinfectant tube and immersed in the disinfectant for the contact time (e.g., 5 minutes). - me Thus, for liquid disinfectants tested by the UDM, the contact time should be the "wet" time (not undisturbed time).